Research projects

 This PhD project explores creating an AI model that can correctly classify quiet targets in waterfall (sonar) data.
 Currently, waterfall data is analysed by human operators; however, this is time-consuming and expensive; these human operators outperform traditional automated passive contact follower algorithms, such as the Kalman and Alpha-Beta filters: these filters are susceptible to the abundant underwater noise and struggle with crossing tracks and quiet contacts.
 In contrast, humans can use their experience to learn how to mitigate the challenging aspects of the task.
 An automatic detection and tracking model that is more accurate and robust than traditional methods would reduce the human operator’s workload.

-Student: Mr William Shaw.
+Student: Mr William Shaw

-Primary supervisor: Dr Murat Uney.
+Primary supervisor: Dr Murat Uney

-Secondary supervisor: Dr Daniel Colquitt.
+Secondary supervisor: Prof Daniel Colquitt

-Industrial Supervisor: Dr Cerys Jones, Ultra.
+Industrial Supervisor: Dr Cerys Jones, Ultra

 Underwater acoustics: Advances in mathematical modelling to study complex sound propagation in an inhomogeneous moving ocean